xsuite/xsuite/docs/singlepart.rst

 .. code-block:: python

-    import xline as xl
+    import xtrack as xt

-    sequence = xl.Line(
+    line = xt.Line(
-        elements=[xl.Drift(length=2.),
+        elements=[xt.Drift(length=2.),
-                  xl.Multipole(knl=[0, 1.], ksl=[0,0]),
+                  xt.Multipole(knl=[0, 1.], ksl=[0,0]),
-                  xl.Drift(length=1.),
+                  xt.Drift(length=1.),
-                  xl.Multipole(knl=[0, -1.], ksl=[0,0])],
+                  xt.Multipole(knl=[0, -1.], ksl=[0,0])],
         element_names=['drift_0', 'quad_0', 'drift_1', 'quad_1'])

 The lattice can be manipulated in python after its creation.
 For example we can change the strength of the first quadrupole as follows:

 .. code-block:: python

-    q1 = sequence.elements[1]
+    q1 = line.elements[1]
     q1.knl = 2.

 Importing a MAD-X lattice
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Xline can import a MAD-X lattice using the `cpymad`_ interface of MAD-X.
+Xtrack can import a MAD-X lattice using the `cpymad`_ interface of MAD-X.

 .. _cpymad: http://hibtc.github.io/cpymad/

-Assuming that we have a MAD-X script called ``myscript.madx`` that creates and manipulates (e.g. matches) a thin sequence called "lhcb1", we can execute the script using cpymad and import transform the sequence into and Xline object using the following instructions:
+Assuming that we have a MAD-X script called ``myscript.madx`` that creates and manipulates (e.g. matches) a thin sequence called "lhcb1", we can execute the script using cpymad and import transform the sequence into and Xtrack Line object using the following instructions:

 .. code-block:: python

-    import xline as xl
+    import xtrack as xt
     from cpymad.madx import Madx

     mad = Madx()
     mad.call("mad/lhcwbb.seq")

-    line = xl.Line.from_madx_sequence(mad.sequence['lhcb1'])
+    line = xt.Line.from_madx_sequence(mad.sequence['lhcb1'])

 Importing lattice from sixtrack input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Xline can import a lattice from a set of sixtrack input files using the sixtracktools package.
+Xtrack can import a lattice from a set of sixtrack input files using the sixtracktools package.

 Assuming that we have a sixtrack input files (fort.2, fort.3, etc.) in a folder called ``sixtrackfiles`` we can import the lattice using the following instructions:

 .. code-block:: python

-    import xline as xl
+    import xtrack as xt
     import sixtracktools as st

-    sequence = xl.Line.from_sixinput(st.sixinput('./sixtrackfiles'))
+    sequence = xt.Line.from_sixinput(st.sixinput('./sixtrackfiles'))

-Once a Xline lattice is available, it can be used to track particles CPU or GPU.
+Once a Xtrack lattice is available, it can be used to track particles CPU or GPU.

 Create a Context (CPU or GPU)
 -----------------------------

-The first step consists in choosing the hardware on which the simulation will run as xsuite can run on different kinds of hardware (CPUs and GPUs).
+To run tracking simulations with the created lattice, we need to choose the hardware on which the simulation will run as xsuite can run on different kinds of hardware (CPUs and GPUs).
 The user selects the hardware to be used by creating a :doc:`context object <contexts>`, that is then passed to all other Xsuite components.

 To run on conventional CPUs you need the context is created with the following instructions: